-\acrlong{gnn} are deep learning based methods that operate on graph domain.
-Due to its convincing performance, \acrshort{gnn} has recently become a widely applied graph analysis method \cite{gnn_review}.
-This class of artificial neural networks was first introduced by \cite{gnn1}.
-The architecture can be seen as a generalization of convolutional neural networks for graph structures by unfolding a finite number of iterations.
-Among the numerous \acrshort{gnn} variants developed to date, we use \acrfull{mpnn} (\cite{gnn_chemistry}), which is a type of \acrshort{gnn} whose operation is based on an iterative message-passing algorithm that propagates information between elements in a graph $G = (N, E)$.
-First, the hidden states of the nodes are initialized with graph’s node level features of the data, then, the message-passing process \cite{bernardez2021machine}: Message (equation \ref{gnn_1}), Aggregation (equation \ref{gnn_1}), and Update (equation \ref{gnn_2}).
-After a certain number of message passing steps a readout function $r(·)$ takes as input the final node states $h_{v}^{K}$ to produce the final output of the \acrshort{gnn} model.
-Readout can predict different things at different levels depending on the problem.
+\acrlong{gnn} are methods based on deep learning that function within the graph domain.
+Due to their effectiveness, \acrshort{gnn} has recently emerged as a widely utilized approach for graph analysis \cite{gnn_review}.
+The concept of \acrshort{gnn} was first introduced by \cite{gnn1}.
+This architecture can be viewed as a generalization of convolutional neural networks tailored for graph structures, achieved by unfolding a finite number of iterations.
+We employ \acrfull{mpnn}, as introduced in \cite{gnn_chemistry}, which represents a specific type of \acrshort{gnn} that operates through an iterative message-passing algorithm, facilitating the propagation of information among elements in a graph $G=(N, E)$.
+Initially, the hidden states of the nodes are set using the graph’s node-level features from the data.
+Subsequently, the message-passing process unfolds \cite{gnn_chemistry}: Message (\autoref{gnn_1}), Aggregation (\autoref{gnn_1}), and Update (\autoref{gnn_2}).
+After a defined number of message-passing steps, a readout function $r(\cdot)$ takes the final node states $h_{v}^{K}$ as input to generate the ultimate output of the \acrshort{gnn} model.
+The readout can predict various outcomes at different levels, depending on the specific problem at hand.